cruising the mighty Mississippi river

 Go back to the past at Nottoway

 Trips down the Mississippi river wouldn’t be complete without visiting one of the largest antebellum houses in the South, and the largest surviving plantation house in Louisiana – Nottoway.
-Standing on the west back of the Mississippi, this impressive property has a staggering 64 rooms and is styled on this Greek-Italian style mansion.
+Standing on the west bank of the Mississippi, this impressive property has a staggering 64 rooms and is styled on this Greek-Italian style mansion.
 But despite its grandeur, it hides a dark legacy – the original owner John Randolph was one of the largest slave owners in the region.

 If you’d like to find out more about our Mississippi cruise tours then speak to one of our expert advisors today.